Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		bnz .Check_Another_ANOTHER_Example_Option
 	...

- With that example under our belts, let's flesh it out with capturing some User Input and moving thst Cursor to cycle through the "Characters" and "Stages" we'll be choosing from for our Example Code.
+With that example under our belts, let's flesh it out with some additions by capturing some User Input and moving that Cursor to cycle through the "Characters" and "Stages" we'll be choosing from for our Example Code.
 With "Up" and "Down" Button Presses, we can simply Decrement and Increment our `cursor_flag` Variable, respectively.
 For Left and Right, we can do the same for our Option Variables, but we'll first need to check where our `cursor_flag` is so we know which one to edit.

 	.Character_1_Highlighted
 		ld Character_Flags